PriyankaM06091994/Big-Data-Systems-and-Int-Analytics/README.md

-# Team2_CSYE7245_Spring2021
+## Team2_CSYE7245_Spring2021

+## Big Data Systems and Int Analytics

-This repository contains projects, lab work and assignments which covers,
+This repository contains projects, lab work and assignments which covers:

 * Key data engineering tools and techniques that are used in the industry to build, scale and serve robust data & big data applications
 * Components required to build reproducible and robust data engineering pipelines